bramratz/BINF6410-assignment-2/README.md

-# BINF6410-assignment-2
+# FaQ2Var
-### Possible names: FaQ2Var (fastq to variant calling), FaBaSa-var [(Fa)stq, (Ba)m, (Sa)m], VCF-gen (generator), VCF-ninja, VarFlow, 2Fast2Variant, FaBSVar-pipe, VariantPlumber (cause its a pipe LOL)

 ## About

-[name] is a pipeline designed to be used with fastq type files containing genomic information which returns a variant calling formart (VCF) file.
+FaQ2Var (fastq to variant calling) is a pipeline designed to be used with fastq type files containing genomic information which returns a variant calling formart (VCF) file.
 However, the following intermediary file types may be used as well:

 * .FASTQ
 * .BAM
 * .SAM

-* .VCF
+The output of the pipeline is a .VCF file extension which contains a genotype information.
+At the moemnt the program allows users to jump into various points of the pipeline using processed files such as `.BAM` and `.SAM`.

 ## Requirements